FIBA has released several new rule changes which will now be across our Domestic Competitions and the VJBL effective immediately.

 Also of note is the new change to the Disqualifying Foul rule.
 While previously a player would be disqualified from a game if they were assessed either two technical fouls OR two unsportsmanlike fouls, a player can now be disqualified (also known as ‘ejected’) for receiving a combination of one technical foul AND one unsportsmanlike foul.

-These changes will be enforced in our Domestic Competitions and VJBL in the near future, with an official date to be announced soon.
+These changes will now be enforced in our Domestic Competitions and the VJBL.